Dry Needling

 - Sports injuries like hamstring or calf tightness

-- Postural or repetitive strain injuries (e.g. desk-related upper back tightness)
+- Postural or repetitive strain injuries, such as desk-related upper back tightness

 It is typically combined with other manual therapies and exercise for best results.
 Most patients tolerate dry needling well, and side effects are minimal — occasional mild soreness or bruising may occur.

-Dry needling is increasingly supported by clinical studies as an effective intervention for managing musculoskeletal pain and improving physical function.
-Some key findings include:
+Dry needling is increasingly supported by clinical studies as an intervention for managing musculoskeletal pain and improving physical function.

 While results can vary between individuals, dry needling is considered safe and effective when performed by qualified practitioners.